editor-rs/vscode-rust/README.md

 ## Using

 First, you will need to install Visual Studio Code `1.0` or newer.
-In the command pallete (`cmd-shift-p`) select `Install Extension` and choose `RustyCode`.
+In the command pallete (`cmd-shift-p`) select `Install Extension` and choose `Rust`.

-Then, you need to install Racer (instructions and source code [here](https://github.com/phildawes/racer)).
-Please, note that we only support latest versions of `Racer`.

-Also, you need to install Rustfmt (instructions and source code [here](https://github.com/rust-lang-nursery/rustfmt))

-And last step is downloading Rust language source files from [here](https://github.com/rust-lang/rust).
+This extension uses the following applications:

+* racer
+* rustsym
+* rustfmt

+All this applications can be installed by youself and by VSCode.

+In order to install them in VSCOde, Open any *.rs file and click on the button "Rust Tools Missing" at the right bottom corner.

+**racer** uses source files to provide autocompletion.
+Install them to your computer to use **racer**.

 ### Options